Skip to content

 Additional courses you may be interested in

 The course covers electric traction (including MRLs) and hydraulic lift installations.
-It is based around current legislation including the Lift Regulations 2016, PUWER, LOLER, British Standards, supplementary tests and HSE documents.
+It is based around current legislation including the Lift Regulations 2016, PUWER, LOLER, British Standards, HTM 08-02 and other relevant current legislation including European and British Standards

 Medical Equipment | 1 day